MarineRoboticsGroup/mac/README.md

 MAC is an algorithm for solving the *maximum algebraic connectivity augmentation* problem.
 Specfifically, given a graph containing a (potentially empty) set of "fixed" edges and a set of "candidate" edges, as well as a cardinality constraint K, MAC tries to find the set of K cadidate edges whose addition to the fixed edges produces a graph with the largest possible [algebraic connectivity](https://en.wikipedia.org/wiki/Algebraic_connectivity).
 MAC does this by solving a convex relaxation of the maximum algebraic connectivity augmentation problem (which is itself NP-hard).
 The relaxation allows for "soft" inclusion of edges in the candidate set.
 When a solution to the relaxation is obtained, we _round_ it to the feasible set for the original problem.

+[TODO] @kevin add a brief blurb on the motivation for this work?

 ## Getting started

 Install MAC locally with